Managed Growth

 Super Admin Experience (SAE)

-SAGE is designed as Grammarly’s go-to-market (GTM) engine, leveraging artificial intelligence and machine learning to propel business growth.
+This team is designed as Grammarly’s go-to-market (GTM) engine, leveraging artificial intelligence and machine learning to propel business growth.
 Its primary objectives are to identify the most effective next steps for accounts, optimize the sales pipeline, and increase the average deal size.